necx-org/nodes/CONTRIBUTING.md

 All prerequisites that are referred to in a given pull request must be available in the graph once the pull request has been merged.
-Therefore, all modifications to prerequisites - whether changing preexisting prerequisities or introducing new ones - must be either be already defined in the graph or introduced as part of the same pull request.
+Therefore, all modifications to prerequisites - whether changing preexisting prerequisites or introducing new ones - must be either be already defined in the graph or introduced as part of the same pull request.
 A new prerequisite may be introduced as a boundary node.